blockworks-foundation/quic_geyser_plugin/README.md

         .unwrap();
 ```

-You can also subscibe to all the account updates by setting owner : 'SystemProgram'.
+You can also subscibe to all the account updates by using filter `Filter::AccountsAll`
-Similarly you can also subscibe to all transaction update by setting filter : `Filter::Transaction(Signature::default()),`.
+Similarly you can also subscibe to all transaction update by setting filter : `Filter::TransactionsAll,`.

 ### Tester